Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 ## Description

-I did'nt want any of those fancy high-resolution texturepacks in order to enjoy normal mapping and specular highlights.
+I didn't want any of those fancy high-resolution texturepacks in order to enjoy normal mapping and specular highlights.
 So i decided to make my own, but based on vanilla textures.

 I release this texturepack to the public, because everyone should be able to enjoy it.